MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy-to-the-cloud.md

 ## Deploy your project

-There are several approaches where you can deploy your project to cloud and they are similar for each project type.
+There are several approaches where you can deploy your project to cloud, which is similar for each project type.

 * Read provision section for Tab project: [Get started - Build your first Teams app with React](~/get-started/first-app-react.md?tabs=vscode#deploy-your-app-to-azure)
 * Read provision section for Tab project with SPFx: [Get started - Build your first Teams app with SPFx](~/get-started/first-app-spfx.md?tabs=cli#deploy-your-app-to-sharepoint)